-It was built in the early 19th century to keep Napoleon’s forces out, but from this summer the Greve de Lecq Barracks will be the base of a very different type of operation: making art!
+It was built in the early 19th century to keep Napoleon’s forces out, but from the 23rd August the Greve de Lecq Barracks will be the base of a very different type of operation: making art!

-We are taking up occupancy in August and will use the iconic site as our base of operations, supporting local artists, bringing international artists to the Island, and developing new projects and pieces of work.
+The iconic site will be used as our base of operations, supporting local artists, bringing international artists to the Island, and developing new projects and pieces of work.

 But producing events is only one aspect of what we do.
 We also work behind the scenes to support local artists through their seed funding programme.
 Most notably our funding has contributed to the careers of celebrated artists such as Michael Pearce, BAFTA winning director and writer of ‘Beast’, Emma Reid, model designer for ‘Disney’ and Jonny Labey, an actor and dancer who has enjoyed success on TV and as a West End performer.
 By moving to the Barracks we hope to develop our support of local artists not only through funding but by creating a space for artists to be supported in the creation of new work.

 Interior of one of The Barracks apartments which will be used by visiting artists and also available to holiday-makers at other times (Illustration by Flo Crocroft)

 “The Barracks is an iconic site in a stunning part of our Island.
 We are delighted to be moving there and building our new home into an artistic hub that represents the aspirations of our organisation and also fits the needs of the artists we work with and support.

 The close knit community feel and incredibly beautiful scenery of Greve de Lecq amplify the very best qualities of our Island and as ArtHouse Jersey aims to grow into an internationally recognised arts organisation there is no better location to be based – the Barracks represents the very best of what Jersey has to offer.